redhat-cip/dci-rhel-agent/README.md

 There are two configuration files for `dci-rhel-agent`: `/etc/dci-rhel-agent/dcirc.sh` and `/etc/dci-rhel-agent/settings.yml`.

   * `/etc/dci-rhel-agent/dcirc.sh`

+Note: The initial copy of `dcirc.sh` is shipped as `/etc/dci-rhel-agent/dcirc.sh.dist`.
+Copy this to `/etc/rhel-agent/dcirc.sh` to get started.

 This file has the credential associated to the lab (also kwnown as a `RemoteCI` in the [DCI web dashboard](https://www.distributed-ci.io).
 The partner team administrator has to create a Remote CI in the DCI web dashboard, copy the relative credential and paste it locally on the Jumpbox to `/etc/dci-rhel-agent/dcirc.sh`.